 Over tea, I talked with him about my character traits and encouraged him to inject his thoughts and opinions on my introspection.

-The traits that bring me success in managing organisations are not new, and brutally effective.
-From what I read, this is how I break down.
+The traits that bring me success in managing organizations are not new, and brutally effective.
+From what I read, this is how I break it down.

 - I’m OK with being the Lightning Rod.